* Finnish games maker plans Helsinki listing

 "Valuations ... have shot up in past few years.
 So it's a tempting time for the owners to make an exit," said analyst Atte Riikola from Helsinki-based equity research firm Inderes.
 "But compared with historic results ... that sounds really high."

 Rovio CEO Kati Levoranta said on Tuesday the company was working on several new game ideas, while also planning a sequel to the movie, scheduled for 2019.

 Its main game titles at the moment include "Angry Birds 2," "Angry Birds Blast," "Angry Birds Friends" and a new multiplayer game "Battle Bay."

 "The gaming industry is very fragmented ... we strongly believe that consolidation will take place going forward," Levoranta told a news conference.
 "We have a huge potential to act as a consolidator, a kind of platform to partners"

 Last year, China's Tencent Holdings bought a majority stake in Finland's other prominent games maker, Supercell, for $7.2 billion.

 Rovio is 69 percent owned by Trema International, a firm owned by Kaj Hed, the uncle of company co-founder Niklas Hed.

-Carnegie and Danske are joint global coordinators for the planned IPO, while Deutsche Bank and OP are joint bookrunners.
+Carnegie and Danske are joint global coordinators for the IPO, while Deutsche Bank and OP are joint bookrunners.

 ($1 = 0.8402 euros) (Reporting by Jussi Rosendahl and Tuomas Forsell; Editing by Gopakumar Warrier and Mark Potter)